yashwant-shrivastava/crawler-google-places/README.md

 - 100 google place details for 4 compute units
 - 100 google place details with images and reviews for 10 compute units - the usage really depends on how many images and reviews specific places have

+## Using polygons
+For determining polygons to exact search location are used [nominatim maps](https://nominatim.org/).
+Currently search is done for first found polygon for combination of input fields: `country`, `state`, `city`.

 ## INPUT
 Follow guide on [actor detail page](https://www.apify.com/drobnikj/crawler-google-places) to see how it works.